Welcome to today's edition of the Rush 24-7 podcast.

 Romney doesn't.

-And I think that's probably because Romney care is Obamacare, no matter how many times Romney says state's rights.
+And I think that's probably because Romney Care is Obamacare, no matter how many times Romney says states' rights or laboratory or test or what have you.

-But now here's a key.
+But now here's the key.

 Romney and Perry both get hammered for their records as governors.